KainNhantumbo/portifolio.dev/data/posts/optimize seo in nextjs applicatons.md

 Before diving into techniques, let’s quickly review some essential SEO principles.
 Meta tags, structured data markup, URL structure, and sitemaps are crucial for search engines to understand and rank our web pages.

-## Next.js and SEO - A Poweful Combination
+## Next.js and SEO - A Powerful Combination

 Next.js is an excellent choice out there for building SEO-friendly applications due to its server-side rendering (SSR) capabilities, which provide search engines with fully-rendered HTML content.
 Additionally, Next.js comes with built-in optimizations, such as automatic code splitting and prefetching, that contribute to better SEO performance.